 ASSISTANCE FOR RENTERS AND LANDLORDS

 The State cannot intervene in a dispute between a landlord or tenant, or force either party to take action.
-However, the Georgia Department of Community Affairs (DCA) does offer information and general advice to Georgians with questions about residential landlord/tenant issues in.
+However, the Georgia Department of Community Affairs (DCA) does offer information and general advice to Georgians with questions about residential landlord/tenant issues in The Georgia Landlord Tenant Handbook.
 This handbook covers:

 - Basic Tenant Rights;

 If you do not find an answer to your questions in the handbook, you might also refer to www.lawhelp.org Once there, click on the drop down of Find Help by State and then click on the State of Georgia image on the map, and select the category Renters & Homeowners.

 Both sites offer good information applying to rental situations.